collabnix/dockerlabs/kubernetes/beginners/install/ubuntu/18.04/install-k8s.md

-# How to setup 3 Node Kubernetes Cluster on VMware vSphere ESXi VMs and setup Nginx using MetalLB?
+# How to setup 3 Node Kubernetes Cluster on Bare Metal System using MetalLB?

 ## Preparing the Infrastructure